Magnesium can help to:

 - consumption of refined carbohydrates

-Eating refined carbohydrates depletes magnesium stores.
-The glucose found in refined carbohydrates requires magnesium to make energy.
+Eating refined carbohydrates depletes magnesium stores because the glucose found in refined carbohydrates requires magnesium to make energy.
 But, these foods are deficient in magnesium and thus further deplete the body of magnesium stores.

 Magnesium deficiency is one of the most common nutrient deficiencies in the general population.
 Magnesium is also an alkaline mineral that helps to buffer acidity and maintain pH balance.